extra money side gigs ideas switzerland

 3. Programming and IT support

 If you have strong programming or advanced web design skills, chances are you already understand that the demand for these services is high.
 But even if your IT skills are more basic (networking, configuration, basic web design) you can find people who are willing to pay for these services.
 In this best case, you can land yourself regular customers who require ongoing IT support.
-Jobs can be found both on regular job platforms (Indeed, Jobscout24) and freelance job portals (Upwork, Switzerland-Freelance, Freelancer-Schweiz).
+Jobs can be found both on regular job platforms (Indeed, Jobscout24) and freelance job portals (Upwork, Jem, Freelancer-Schweiz).
 But even classifieds in local supermarkets or newspapers could land you jobs in your immediate vicinity.

 4. Renting out your stuff